HELLO, I'M

 In May 2020, I graduated Cum Laude from Mercer University in Macon Georgia with a Bachelor's in journalism and minors in French, history, and media studies.
 While at Mercer I was extremely involved with the student paper, The Cluster and also worked as a preceptor for two years, earning the title Preceptor Scholar.

-In my free time, I enjoy traveling and have been to Canada, Mexico, Peru, and Guatemala.
-I also love spending time in a hammock with a good book.
-During the pandemic, I have started doing cross-stitch.
+In my free time, I enjoy traveling and have been to Canada, Ireland, Northern Ireland, Mexico, Peru, and Guatemala.
+I also love spending time in a hammock with a good book, and camping.